 explain local procedures

-identify the claims you might make and your rights and responsibilities
+help you see what claims you might make and your rights and responsibilities

-advise you how to take practical steps
+advise how to take practical steps

 The Northwest Justice Project thanks attorney Ron Steingold for his generous assistance in creating this publication.